-Well if you read my post about what winter is really like in Canada, you’ll have figured out that you need a whole lot of winter gear to survive it.
+If you read my post What winter is really like in Canada, you’ve probably gathered that you will need some decent gear to survive in that weather!

-What is “good”?
-For me, it has to be down-filled, thin and lightweight.
+For me, it has to be down-filled and lightweight.

 The jacket should have a good hood.

-My first winter, I bought $200 knee high fleece lined waterproof Pajar boots.
+My first couple of winters, I wore $200 knee-high fleece-lined waterproof Pajar boots.
 They were warm – too warm – and slippery.
 It took me a few winters to learn that in Toronto, you don’t need snow boots because you won’t generally be wading through knee high snow.
+Nor will the temperatures consistently stay cold enough for those boots.
 This isn’t Thunder Bay.

-Instead, you’ll be stepping and sliding around on slushy, half melted, dirty snow that has been mixed with salt and grit and soot.
+Instead, you’ll be dealing with temperature fluctuation, going in and out of buildings and running up and down subway steps, and stepping and sliding around on slushy, half melted, dirty snow that has been mixed with salt and grit and soot.

-What you need are boots that are waterproof, with good thick wool socks, that will keep your feet dry, stop you from slipping and won’t make you overheat when you go inside.
+So what you need are boots that are waterproof, that will keep your feet dry, stop you from slipping and won’t make you overheat when you go inside.

 In situations where you will be mostly inside, such as working in an office, it’s best to keep a pair of indoor shoes that you can change into.